310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% endbubble %}

 {% bubble Chiaki grin %}
-No need to act so distant with us, Nagumo!
+No need to act so distant with me, Nagumo!
 I wasn’t intending on intruding too much, but this is an emergency, right?

-The five of us together are *Ryuseitai!* Let’s solve our problems and worries together!
+The five of us together are Ryuseitai!
+Let’s solve our problems and worries *together!*
 {% endbubble %}

 {% bubble Chiaki sigh2 %}